dreamscaperia/ModusToolbox_URL_Modifier/README.md

 `git config --system url."https://ghproxy.com/https://github.com".insteadOf https://github.com`

 The tool is designed to help you with that.
-It automatically locates your ModusToolbox and add the value, and then handle the conflicting settings.
+It automatically locates your ModusToolbox and adds the value, and then handles the conflicting settings.

 ## Guide